mccurdyd/mccurdyd/README.md

 # Dakota McCurdy

-**User Experience Engineer | Building Automation Tools | Transitioning to DevOps**
+**User Experience Engineer | Automation Developer | Pursuing DevOps Career**

 I automate IT operations and build tools that reduce manual work in enterprise environments.
-My background in desktop support gives me real-world context for the problems I solve through scripting and automation.
+Currently seeking roles in systems administration or automation engineering as stepping stones toward DevOps.

 ---

-## What I Actually Do
+## What I Build

 I write PowerShell and Python tools that automate:
 - User provisioning and migration workflows